Content Detail

 Bush-honeysuckle is tolerant of full sun to full shade.
 It does best in well-drained, average soils.
 Regular pruning should be done in late winter/early spring.
 Pruning the suckers will keep the shrub within bounds.

-No serious pests or diseases are noted.
+No serious pests or diseases are noted on bush-honeysuckle.
 Scale is an occasional problem.
-Deer tolerant.
+It is deer tolerant.

 Donate